 Neptune Beach is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 7,269 people and three constituent neighborhoods, Neptune Beach is the 236th largest community in Florida.
+With a population of 7,088 people and two constituent neighborhoods, Neptune Beach is the 245th largest community in Florida.

 Neptune Beach home prices are not only among the most expensive in Florida, but Neptune Beach real estate also consistently ranks among the most expensive in America.

-One of the nice things about Neptune Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Neptune Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call Neptune Beach home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Neptune Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Neptune Beach include English, Irish, European, and Italian.
+The greatest number of Neptune Beach residents report their race to be White, followed by Native American.
+Important ancestries of people in Neptune Beach include English, Irish, German, Italian, and European.

 The most common language spoken in Neptune Beach is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.